 There are a variety of ways to send students a brief message, pointing them toward what they need to do.

-The University provides an email address you can use to reach your entire class.
 Email is the most direct way BC provides to communicate brief but essential information to a group.
-Follow the instructions from Information Technology Services on how to email your class.
+Follow the instructions from Information Technology Services on how to use a group message to email your class (requires BC login).

-Send an announcement through Canvas, which will prompt a notification to students by email.
-Notification emails include a link which brings students into the Canvas site.
+You can send an announcement through Canvas, which will email students a notification and a link to read your message.
 Announcements are stored in your Canvas site so it is easy to refer to them later.
 Click ‘Announcements’ in the left-hand course navigation bar, and then click on the ‘+Announcements’ button.
 More documentation on announcements is available from the Center for Teaching Excellence.